 - Argument: a central claim with specific supporting evidence.

 - AP English Language synthesis essay focuses on the analysis of multiple perspectives.

 - Rhetorical Analysis: definition of the author and his intentions.
 Purpose audience and claim are all parts of the assignment.

 Read more: How to Write a Rhetorical Analysis Essay

 The #1 tip I can give you to being a star student in your AP English class and ace the exam is to read read read!
 If your teacher assigned you summer reading to do before taking the course, then you absolutely must do it.
 I know, summer feels like the time to party and spend time with friends, but if you want to embark on a course like AP English, then you absolutely must do all the prior reading.
 If your teacher hasn’t assigned you any summer reading, then find a suggested list of AP English books that will help you on the exam.
 There are some great classics in there and that way you can be choosy and pick 3-5 novels that you will enjoy.
 If you’re taking summer classes or do not have a time to work, then I suggest you read at least 5 pages every night before going to sleep.
 Keep a reading diary to remind you of your initial reflections on the reading.
 Nearing the exam, reread your notes for the novels and skim through book summaries.
 If you do all of this prior to the exam, you will have nothing to worry about.

 Proofread Your Essay

 Check and double check your paper.
 Read again and again.
 When you are writing an English essay, you have no opportunity to check your paper by another person.
 Be your reader.
 Find out the flaws, grammatical and spelling mistakes.
 Correct all the errors and submit the paper.
-You can hire the Best Essay Writing Service and receive an original custom essay written by an experienced writer.
+You can hire the best essay writing service and receive an original custom essay written by experienced writers.